divawidia/personal-web/content/collections/pages/home.md

       -
         id: m8nw2cq7
         role_name: 'UI/UX Designer'
-    summary: 'Passionate full-stack website developer with more than a year of hands-on experience in designing, developing, deploying, and maintaining responsive websites.
-Proficient in PHP, Python, SQL, Javascript, and website frameworks such as Laravel, Vue, and Flask.
-Passionate about learning and staying updated with the latest app technologies, develop my skills and grow profesionally, committed to delivering high-quality projects on time.'
+    summary: 'Passionate and detail oriented full-stack website developer with more than a year of hands-on experience in designing, developing, deploying, and maintaining responsive websites.
+Proficient in PHP, Python, SQL, JavaScript, Ruby, and website frameworks such as Laravel, Ruby on Rails, Vue.js, and Flask.
+Passionate about learning and staying updated with the latest app technologies, develop my skills and grow professionally, committed to delivering high-quality projects on time.'
     button_text: 'Download CV'
     button_url: 'https://drive.google.com/file/d/1mHj86ZnEb0g8Kqa4kK-5syoc3M46BNfZ/view?usp=drive_link'
     profile_picture: profile2.png